cs1302uga/cs1302-hw03/README.md

    |-----------------------|----------------------------------|----------------------------|------------|
    |-----------------------|----------------------------------|----------------------------|------------|

-1. List the abstract methods found in the `Driveable` interface.
+1. Read through the Javadoc comments in the `Drivable` interface and write down the names of the abstract methods in your notes.

 1. Generate the API documentation website for all of the code in the `cs1302` package.
-   Host the documentation on Odin using `cs1302-ce06-doc` as the name for your symbolic link.
+   Host the documentation on Odin using `cs1302-hw03-doc` as the name for your symbolic link.
    What is the URL to your hosted website?

 1. Look at the `speedUp` method in the `Car.java` file.
 Compare the Javadoc comment for the